myriadrf/lc-website/user/configuration.rst

 There are plenty of other configuration options, some of which are specific to the hardware configuration, while others define network behaviour.
 Examples of the former include the SDR type, receive and transmit gains, and whether to configure for SISO or MIMO operation.
 While examples of the latter include timers, resource scheduling and neighbouring cell information.

-However, for simple networks at least we can mostly use defaults and just need to know what we want our network to be called, the MCC/MNC tuple to use (PLMN ID), the radio channel (which we have licensed), and the APN which user equipment (handsets and modems) should connect to.
+However, for simple networks at least we can mostly use defaults and just need to know what we want our network to be called, the MCC/MNC tuple to use (PLMN ID), RF channel and bandwidth, and the APN.

 Network name and PLMN ID
 ^^^^^^^^^^^^^^^^^^^^^^^^